BU-IE-360/spring24-kayrasenerr/rtest.md

-#Residual analysis looks much better now.
+#Although there are problems with higher and lower values, residual analysis looks much better now.
 We should check for R-squared and p-value too as well as the autocorrelation of residuals to see if we missed any additional relation between variables.

 ```R